randomcontrol/mkdocs/metacode/docs/Nodes/Global Nodes/globals.md

 #### Minimize divergence
 `Python: "globals_no_divergence"`

 INTERNAL: Reorganizes the random number generation system so all pixels attempt to explore parallel light paths in sync.
-This produces memory access patterns that maximize cache hits and may lead to a significant performance gain.
+This produces a memory access pattern that maximizes cache hits and may lead to a significant performance gain.
 However, noise is turned into a visible pattern that may be hard to get rid of.